Leaving already?

 18. Zoho WorkDrive

-It is a comprehensive platform for collaborative work on projects.
-It has built-in applications for viewing and editing 200 file formats without downloading to a computer.
-Zoho WorkDrive also has a corporate video conferencing service with screen sharing and recording features.
+Zoho WorkDrive is a full-featured platform built for team collaboration.
+It includes built-in tools for viewing and editing over 200 file formats — no need to download anything to your computer.
+It also comes with a corporate video conferencing service that supports screen sharing and recording.

 Conclusion